 The PSEBA Reporting Act, enacted by Public Act 98-0561, tasks the Commission on Government Forecasting and Accountability (COGFA) with analyzing the application of PSEBA throughout Illinois.
 Specifically, COGFA is charged with analyzing the characteristics of the individuals and municipalities/counties participating in the Act.
 In addition, COGFA has been tasked with analyzing the monetary expenditures involved in the administration of this program on the part of the municipalities/counties participating in the Act.
 The PSEBA report was first composed in 2014, and reported on 456 individuals across 126 municipalities participating in PSEBA.
-In the 2016 version, 506 individuals across 132 municipalities participating in PSEBA have been surveyed.
-For the 2016 PSEBA report, the city of Chicago submitted information to COGFA, though due to the nature of Chicago as a self-insured entity, its ability to be analyzed along with the other participating municipalities is extremely limited.
-The unique situation with the city of Chicago will be analyzed later in this report.
+In the 2016 version, 506 individuals across 132 municipalities participating in PSEBA were surveyed.
+For the 2018 version of the PSEBA report, Commission surveys of 634 individuals across 129 municipalities were utilized.
+For the 2018 PSEBA report, the city of Chicago submitted information to COGFA regarding PSEBA-specific expenditures and recipients, though due to the nature of Chicago as a self-insured entity, its ability to be analyzed along with the other participating municipalities is limited.
+The unique situation with the city of Chicago is analyzed later in this report.